Arm-Examples/EW2024_CMSIS-Toolbox/paper.md

 ## GENERAL INFORMATION ABOUT THE CMSIS-TOOLBOX

 The CMSIS-Toolbox is not just about the utilities, it is also about standardizing the utilization of YAML files to describe projects and the software components that are required.
-The YAML based projects are called “csolution” projects.
+The YAML based projects are called "csolution" projects.
 With such open standardization, any tool vendor in the Arm ecosystem is able to deliver support for YAML based project configuration files.
 This also means that software developers can use the same project configurations for multiple toolchains.

 The CMSIS-Toolbox utilities are opensource projects and are part of the Open-CMSIS-Pack (https://www.open-cmsis-pack.org/).
 The links to the source code repositories can be found in the [Open-CMSIS-Pack GitHub](https://github.com/Open-CMSIS-Pack).
 To download the pre-built binary packages, please visit the [release page](https://github.com/Open-CMSIS-Pack/cmsis-toolbox/releases).